fastlane/docs/docs/actions/scan.md

-  `device` | The name of the simulator type you want to run tests on (e.g. 'iPhone 6') | `devices` | Array of devices to run the tests on (e.g. ['iPhone 6', 'iPad Air']) | `skip_detect_devices` | Should skip auto detecting of devices if none were specified | `false` `reset_simulator` | Enabling this option will automatically erase the simulator before running the application | `false` `reinstall_app` | Enabling this option will automatically uninstall the application before running it | `false` `app_identifier` | The bundle identifier of the app to uninstall (only needed when enabling reinstall_app) | [*](#parameters-legend-dynamic)
+  `device` | The name of the simulator type you want to run tests on (e.g. 'iPhone 6') | `devices` | Array of devices to run the tests on (e.g. ['iPhone 6', 'iPad Air']) | `skip_detect_devices` | Should skip auto detecting of devices if none were specified | `false` `force_quit_simulator` | Enabling this option will automatically killall Simulator processes before the run | `false` `reset_simulator` | Enabling this option will automatically erase the simulator before running the application | `false` `prelaunch_simulator` | Enabling this option will launch the first simulator prior to calling any xcodebuild command | `reinstall_app` | Enabling this option will automatically uninstall the application before running it | `false` `app_identifier` | The bundle identifier of the app to uninstall (only needed when enabling reinstall_app) | [*](#parameters-legend-dynamic)
   `only_testing` | Array of strings matching Test Bundle/Test Suite/Test Cases to run |